Klipper3d/klipper/docs/Config_Reference.md

 #   temp_coeff of 0.01 mm/degC will move the Z axis downwards by 0.01 mm for
 #   every degree Celsius that the temperature sensor increases.
 Defaults to
 #   0.0 mm/degC, which applies no adjustment.
-temp_sensor:
-#   Temperature sensor to use for Z adjustment.
-Use full config section name
-#   without quoutes.
-E.g. temperature_sensor frame.
-Also compatible with
-#   temperature_fan sensors.
-This parameter must be provided.
 #smooth_time:
 #   Smoothing window applied to the temperature sensor, in seconds.
 Can reduce
 #   motor noise from excessive small corrections in response to sensor noise.